Two students studying and discussing if the GMAT or GRE is easier

 An important note is that the GMAT is completed electronically and is an adaptive test.

-Computerized adaptive testing means that candidates will first answer a question at medium difficulty in the Quant and Verbal sections.
 If the candidate answers the first question correctly, the following questions will be slightly more challenging.
 If the candidate answers the first question incorrectly, the next question will be slightly easier.
 This process will continue throughout both sections.

 GRE Format

-• Analytical Writing Assessment: You will complete two essays within 60 minutes, timed separately with a limit of 30 minutes each.
+- Analytical Writing Assessment: You will complete two essays within 60 minutes, timed separately, with a limit of 30 minutes each.

-• Quantitative Reasoning: You will complete 20 questions in two sections within 70 minutes.
+- Quantitative Reasoning: You will complete 20 questions in two sections within 70 minutes.

-• Verbal Reasoning: You will complete 20 questions each in two sections within 60 minutes.
+- Verbal Reasoning: You will complete 20 questions each in two sections within 60 minutes.

 Similar to the GMAT, the GRE is completed on the computer and is adaptive.
-Your score on the first sections of both Quantitative and Verbal Reasoning will impact the difficulty of the questions offered in the second sections of each subject.
+Your score on the first sections of both Quantitative and Verbal Reasoning will impact the difficulty of the questions offered in the second section of each subject.
 The duration of the GRE is about 3 hours and 45 minutes.

-GMAT Versus GRE: Business School Preferences and Average Scores
+Business School Preferences and Average

 Business School Preferences